For Media

 Services provided include 24-hour crisis hotlines; emergency shelter; support accessing food and clothing; legal/court advocacy; transportation and accompaniment to relevant appointments; case management and safety planning; support groups and individual or group counseling; children’s groups and access to education for school-age children parenting classes; adult- and youth-targeted community awareness and education; referrals to substance use programs; housing assistance, financial education, budgeting, and help in reaching economic security; referrals accepted and made to other community resources.

 ZeroV member programs include Merryman House; Sanctuary, Inc.; Barren River Area Safe Space, Inc. (BRASS); Bethany House Abuse Shelter, Inc.; Cumberland Valley Domestic Violence Services; LKLP Safehouse; Turning Point Domestic Violence Services; Safe Harbor; DOVES of Gateway; The Ion Center for Violence Prevention Buffalo Trace; The Ion Center for Violence Prevention Northern Kentucky; GreenHouse17; The Center for Women & Families; SpringHaven, Inc.; and Owensboro Area Shelter & Information Services (OASIS).
-Learn more about the member programs at zerov.org/shelter_programs.
+See the member program map at the bottom of the document.

 Quick Stats and Highlights